shaggyrogers/X11Overlay/README.md

 * Misc. minor bugs
   - Colors are incorrectly reset by overlapping elements
   - Unfilled circles are incorrectly drawn with a radial line
-  - Does not seem to clear previous elements if nothing is drawn?

 ## TODO